daimonionnn/BobcatMonitor/README.md

-# BobcatMonitor and JumpStarter v 0.2 for Windows
+# Bobcat Monitor and JumpStarter v 0.2 for Windows
 Bobcat helium miner monitoring and reset/resync tool for Windows

 # Description